xavierog/moulti/Documentation.md

 - using the mouse wheel (or its laptop equivalent) -- tip: ensure the cursor is not over a scrollable step log part;
 - by hitting the `Up`, `PgUp`, `Home` or `End` key -- tip: ensure the focus is not held by a step log part.

-If necessary, hit `l` or click "L Lock scroll" in the footer to prevent programmatic scrolling from interfering with your actions.
+If moulti is already scrolling through steps automatically (see next section `Programmatically scrolling through steps`), but you want to read a part of the output while the job is still running, hit `l` or click "L Lock scroll" in the footer to prevent programmatic scrolling from interfering with your actions.

-When this lock is enabled, the main scrollbar handle turns green.
+The main scrollbar handle turns green to indicate that the lock is enabled and automatic scrolling is disengaged.

 ### Programmatically scrolling through steps